oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ## How to Join

-There are two basic steps to joining:
+There are three basic steps to joining:

 1. Set up a node on the Oasis Network today.
 Documentation of how to do so is [here][setup-docs]. **Please only set up one node per entity for the competition.**